 Reverse-level accommodation.
 1 x ground-floor king-size double (zip link, can be twins on request).
 Ground-floor bathroom with bath, shower over, basin and WC.
-First-floor open-plan living area with kitchen, dining and sitting area
+First-floor open-plan living area with kitchen, dining and sitting area with sofa bed

 The small town of Colyton is nestled in the Coly Valley in East Devon, three miles from the seaside town of Seaton.
 The town has many historical buildings, such as St Andrew's Church, as well as a selection of independent shops and a tram station which journeys along the River Axe to Seaton.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.